dat256-weedle/weedle/documents/social_contract.md

 ## Deadlines

 All turn-ins (Group and individual) is turned in on Thursdays.
-The SCRUM master will make sure that the members have turned in their parts.

 ## Workload